raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 Names and ages of team members
 In which language did you access the Mission Zero guidelines?

-+ A Trinket account will be created for you (if you don't already have one, or you're not logged in).You can create one account per email.
++ A Trinket account will be created for you (if you don't already have one, or you're not logged in).
+You can create one account per email address.
 Each account has its own **classroom code**, and you will need to tell your team(s) what yours is when they are ready to submit their programs.

 + Display your classroom code somewhere visible, for example on a whiteboard or using a projector, and begin the activity.